nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>I am enjoying this module a lot.
-Regarding the workload, I find that the pacing is done well - much of the work is in the first 2 weeks, while other modules don't have that much assignments yet.
-After week 3 - 4, increments to our codebase slows down slows down significantly as our other modules have more submissions due.
+<markdown>I am enjoying this course a lot.
+Regarding the workload, I find that the pacing is done well - much of the work is in the first 2 weeks, while other courses don't have that much assignments yet.
+After week 3 - 4, increments to our codebase slows down slows down significantly as our other courses have more submissions due.
 I think it is quite fair and I have enjoyed working on my IP so far.

-I appreciate the effort taken to constantly update us through the course website and dashboards, personalised emails and other channels of our progress in the module.
+I appreciate the effort taken to constantly update us through the course website and dashboards, personalised emails and other channels of our progress in the course.
 I find it is very encouraging to receive such constant feedback about what is done well or could be done better.</markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear everything is to your liking so far.
 Hope it remains so for the rest of the semester :-)</markdown>
 </span></box>